 They support accurate records, timely reminders, and smoother renewal cycles, especially when certifications are connected to professional or regulatory standards.

 These reports show how learners interact with learning resources over time.
-You track behaviours such as content views, discussion participation, and time spent to understand.
+You track behaviors such as content views, discussion participation, and time spent to understand.

 These insights help organize community engagement activities that strengthen participation by linking learning with peer interaction.